 - Use a frying pan if you don’t have an oven.
-Just cook the hopia in a pan over a low heat for 10 minutes on each side or until slightly purplish-brown in color.
+Just cook the hopia in a pan over low heat for 10 minutes on each side or until slightly purplish-brown in color.

 - Make sure to apply egg wash whether you are using a pan or an oven.
-The egg wash acts an adhesive to keep the pastry from cracking.
+The egg wash acts as an adhesive to keep the pastry from cracking.

 - Storage: It can be stored at room temperature for 1-2 weeks.
 It can also be frozen for up to 6 months.
 To thaw: do not reheat or defrost.
 Leave at room temperature until it is ready to be eaten.